tn00364361/demo-cnn-docker/README.md

     When developing custom/new algorithms, one **almost always** wants to write their own Dockerfile instead of using a prebuilt image from Dockerh Hub.
 A typical pipeline may look like this:

-    1. Figure out the dependencies of the project.
+    1. Figure out dependencies of the project.
     2. Write a [Dockerfile](docker/Dockerfile) with all dependencies.
     3. [Build](docker/build.sh) the image.
     4. [Launch](docker/run.sh) a container.